Felix-Awino/Capstone_Project_The_Dark_Code_Hub/README.md

 1. Open the collab notebook `NLB_Detection_Capstone_Project.ipynb`.
 2. If using locally, run all the cells in sequence.
 If using Google Colab, you can simply click on `Runtime > Run all`.
 3. The notebook includes detailed comments and explanations.
 Follow each section to understand the data preprocessing, model building, and evaluation steps.

-To create a comprehensive and informative README, we'll proceed as follows:

-1. **Methodology**: Since the specific details are not extracted from the notebook, I'll construct a standard methodology section based on common practices in machine learning projects involving image classification.
-It will cover aspects like data preprocessing, model building, training, and evaluation.

-2. **Results**: I will parse the code cells to identify any performance metrics or graphs indicating the results of your model.
-These findings will be summarized in the README.
-If specific results are not identified, I will create a placeholder for you to add detailed results later.

-3. **Technologies Used**: Based on the import statements, we will list the technologies, libraries, and frameworks used in the project.
+Below we have briefly outlined the methology used:

 **Methodology**